francesco-innocenti/francesco-innocenti.github.io/_posts/2024-10-01-The-Energy-Landscape-of-Predictive-Coding-Networks.md

     <span style="color:grey; font-size:small;">Figure 1</span>
 </p>

-Now let's try to go deeper (don't think Inception 😉) and see if we can get some more intuition.
+Now let's try to go deeper and see if we can get some more intuition.
 Still considering the origin, what happens if we add just one layer or weight?

 <p align="center">
     <img src="https://raw.githubusercontent.com/francesco-innocenti/francesco-innocenti.github.io/master/_posts/imgs/toy_2mlp.png" style="zoom:20%;" />